 4. Having dimensions already drawn out is extremely helpful!

 Most contractors will end up taking down their own dimensions anyway but having something to double check our measurements against can be very useful and time-saving.
 Not to mention, you may want different prices on different options.
 For instance, it may be nice to have two gates, but that second gate could push the final price just over your budget.
 Having your dimensions drawn out with your own notes on them helps us come up with more options to give you.
 Keep in mind when designing your fence project, the more straight the fence is with the least amount of angles or turns, the more money you will save.
-A nice square-shaped fence lining your lot will probably be the most inexpensive option.
+A nice square-shaped fence lining your lot will probably be the least expensive option.

 5. Know your budget.

 Don't be afraid to call or submit a form on our website to get budget pricing.
 Ask a neighbor (hopefully you like them) or a family member (hopefully you like them too) how much their fence cost.
 This will give you a good idea of how much money you should have saved and will eliminate the risk of sticker shock when we follow up with our estimate.
 Some contractors will offer financing through third party lenders, others (like us) accept credits cards.
 We typically ask for half of the total amount quoted as a down payment.

 Feel free to get estimates from multiple contractors, but keep in mind you get what you pay for.
 The lowest estimate more than likely isn’t always the best option.
 Be wary of contractors who bid low on projects, as they more than likely take shortcuts on quality purely for the sake of winning your business.
 We take pride in our installations.
 When we generate our estimates and proposals, we err on the side of quality.